isw-kudos/huddo-docs/docs/boards/dx/auth/websphere.md

 1. Enable Auto Authorize

-    Edit the OAuthConfig.xml file which was just created
+    Edit the OAuthConfig.xml file which was just created.
+For a full list of supported options see the [IBM documentation](https://www.ibm.com/docs/en/was/9.0.5?topic=services-defining-oauth-service-provider).

     `vi /opt/HCL/wp_profile/config/cells/dockerCell/oauth20/OAuthConfig.xml`